danieloliveira079/agones-controller-sample/README.md

 - EventHandlers: Methods that will be called by the informer when a notification happens.
 Possible events are: Add, Update and Delete.
 These are the places where the business logic of your controller can be implemented.

 ### Project Structure

+Below you can find some highlights of the GameServer controller code base which are crucial for a good understanding.

 `cmd/controller.go`: Initiates the application and sets the config, the agones clientset and creates the GameServer controller.